yulqen/yulqen.org/content/blog/installing-perl.md

 * Then I wanted `JSON` so I did `cpanm JSON`.
 Because we installed `cpanm` using perlbrew it went into the right place.

 This is pretty much it.
-You can punch away now.